kushwahajai74/book-record-management/README.md

 ## /users

-POST: Create a new user
+POST: Create a new user✅
-GET: Get all list of users
+GET: Get all list of users ✅

 ## /user/{id}

-GET: Get a user by id
+GET: Get a user by id✅
-PUT: update a user by id
+PUT: update a user by id✅
-DELETE: Delete a user by id(check if he/she still has an issued book) (is there any fine to be paid)
+DELETE: Delete a user by id(check if he/she still has an issued book) ✅(is there any fine to be paid)

 ## /user/subscription-details/{id}